Living the examined life...

-Adventure to Sorrento, Italy next spring, May 17th - 22nd and take your yoga practice out into the world for a nourishing, enlivening, and joy-filled 5 nights/6 days in Italy relaxing poolside at our private villa overlooking the Mediterranean Sea.
+Adventure to Sorrento, Italy next spring, May 17th - 23rd and take your yoga practice out into the world for a nourishing, enlivening, and joy-filled 6 nights/7 days in Italy, relaxing beachfront at our hotel overlooking the Mediterranean Sea and Mt Vesuvius.

 Soak up plenty of practice, sunshine, sea, adventure, incredible Italian flavors, culture, and create space to slow down and worry about nothing more than enjoying your days.
 We’ll get out for a day on a boat for exploration, swimming, snorkeling, and lunch on the boat, as well as free time to explore the island on our own.

-Take time to explore and deepen your yoga and meditation practices, connect with an incredible community, explore and adventure in a stunning area and country, and immerse in Italy’s “la dolce vita.”
+Take time to explore and deepen your yoga and meditation practices, connect with an incredible community, explore and adventure in a stunning area and country, and immerse in Italy’s culture and “la dolce vita.”

 Group Size: